ractivejs/ractive/CONTRIBUTING.md

 npm run build:local
 ```

 [http://localhost:4567](http://localhost:4567) serves the sandbox page which you can use to hack Ractive.
-The files can be found in the `sandbox` directory. [http://localhost:4567/tests](http://localhost:4567/tests) serves the unit tests which can be found in `tests/browser`.
+The files can be found in the `sandbox` directory. [http://localhost:4567/qunit](http://localhost:4567/qunit) serves the unit tests which can be found in `tests/browser`.
 Modifications to `src`, `tests/browser`, `sandbox`, and `polyfills` will automatically rebuild the sources served in this mode.

 ### Style guide

+Code should be clean, readable, and commented where necessary.

 Most of the coding standards are handled by ESLint and EditorConfig configurations.
-When using an editor with the proper integrations, the editor will guide you.
-In addition, builds will fail if the coding standards are not adhered.
-Above all, code should be clean, readable, and commented where necessary.
+When using an editor with ESLint and EditorConfig support, the editor will guide you in writing code.
+In addition, builds will fail if the coding standards are not met.

 ## Testing

 Tests use [QUnit](https://qunitjs.com/).
 Check out [their API documentation](https://api.qunitjs.com/) to learn more on how to write QUnit tests.

-As mentioned in the previous section, you can run `npm run dev:browser` to serve the sandbox page on [http://localhost:4567](http://localhost:4567) and the browser-based QUnit tests on [http://localhost:4567/tests](http://localhost:4567/tests).
-To run the full battery of tests headlessly, run `npm run build:local` in the terminal.
-This will run both browser and Node.js tests.

 Tests can be found in the `tests` directory, separated by platform and functionality.
 The `helpers` directory contains files common to all tests, but do not contain tests.
-To write tests, simply look for an existing file named after the functionality you're testing.
+To write tests, simply look for an existing file named after the functionality you're testing and write your tests there.

 A sample test file will look like this: